The Influence of Muons, Pions, and Trapped Neutrinos on Neutron Star Mergers: Repopulating the Equation of State with New Species

 \subsection{The Choice of Muonic Lepton Fraction $Y_{l,\mu}$}

 The choice of $Y_{l,\mu}$ requires some care.
 Informed by the results of \cite{loffredo:2023}, the muonic lepton fraction at densities below $10^{14}$ g cm$^{-3}$ has been shown to be trapped at small values.
 Following Appendix A in \cite{vijayan:2023}---and similar to the value used in \cite{loffredo:2023}---we fix $Y_{l,\mu} = 0.01$, which has been shown to replicate muon lepton fractions in merger simulations.
+However, as the field evolves, more accurate approximations for $Y_{l,\mu}$ exist \cite{gieg:2024,ng:2024}.

 Above the density cut of $10^{14}$ g cm$^{-3}$, the NS matter has been shown to trap the local muonic particle fractions of the cold, isolated NS companions before merger \cite{loffredo:2023}.
 Hence, our goal is to construct an expression of muonic lepton fraction as a function of density $\tilde{Y}_{l,\mu}(\rho)$.
 Begin by assuming cold, neutrinoless $\beta$ equilibrium.
 By cold, we select a temperature of 0.1 MeV that is near the bottom of the EOS tables.
 Equation (\ref{eq:chem}) provides two expressions for $\beta$ equilibrium and its relation to the muonic chemical potential: